madl3x/plgcalc/README.md

 69:30:09        0.115385        0.884615        -7.666667       4.615385
 ```

-* Same as above, but use sun gear with 8 teeth, which  is an invalid configuration:
+* Same as above, but use sun gear with 8 teeth, which should be found as an invalid configuration:

 ```
 > plgcalc.py ::8 -l 10 -e -p 3 --all